Geo-Gecko/fieldy_forecast_ml_code_steps/README.md

 # fieldy_forecast_ml_code_steps
-/n Files with prefixes 1-8 represent the pre processing files.
-Should be implemented in the order 1-8.
+Files with prefixes 1-8 represent the pre processing files.
- Files with prefixes a-c represent the post processing files .
-Should be implemented in the order a-c.
+Files with prefixes a-c represent the post processing files.
-Files without prefixes refer to the models with the parameters in them specific for identifying a particular crop.
+Files without prefixes refer to the models.
+To build a model, the processes are as follows 1,2,3,4,5,6,7,8, model.
+To use model in a new area, the processes are as follows 1,2,3,4,5,6,7,8,a,b,c,d.